dorchard/dorchard.github.io/_pubs/2022-ECOOP.md

   - Dominic Orchard
 title: "How To Take the Inverse of a Type"
 venue: "ECOOP 2022"
+extra-note: "Distinguished Paper Award and Distinguished Artifact Award"
-note: "To appear at ECOOP 2022"
+note: "Proceedings of ECOOP 2022"
 date: 2022-06-01
 resource:
   type: pdf